Do healthy children need vitamins?

 Children who may need some vitamin supplements include:

 - Fussy eaters or those who aren't eating enough healthy foods

 - Children with chronic medical conditions such as digestive absorption problems affecting nutrient absorption, especially if they're taking any medicines (make sure you talk to your child's doctor first before starting a supplement if your child is on medication)

 - Very active children who play physically demanding sports

-- Children who have too much fast-food or takeaway meals, convenience foods, processed foods
+- Children who have too much fast-food or takeaway meals, convenience foods or processed foods

 - Children on a vegetarian diet (they may need an iron supplement), a dairy-free diet (they may need a calcium supplement), or other restricted diet